Nicks182/PhotinoEmbeddedFiles/README.md

 # PhotinoEmbeddedFiles
-Showing how to use Photino with Embedded files to create a single exe

 Using [Photino.io](https://www.tryphotino.io) allows us to create cross platform desktop applications using HTML, javascript, and CSS with C# as your backend.